techbrett/OfficeDocs-SkypeForBusiness/Teams/migration-from-teams.md

 - **Download window**: After the data is prepared, you’ll download a ZIP file with a series of JSON files.
 When the download link becomes available, you have 24 hours to download it.

 > [!NOTE]
-> When you start exporting data, new data created after that isn't included.
+> When you start exporting data or when an export is in progress, any new data created after that start isn't included.
+To capture the content that isn't included, you can execute another export, as long as it's within 90 days.

 ## What the Teams data export tool supports